-- Must have a graduate assistantship application, personal statement of goals, and three letters of recommendation on file in the Graduate School. - 2.
-Must be a degree-seeking graduate student regularly accepted into a master's, specialist, or doctoral program.
-Probationary, non-degree, post-baccalaureate, and second bachelor's degree students are not eligible to hold assistantship positions.
-Integrated bachelor's/master's students become eligible for assistantships once their

-- undergraduate degree is completed and conferred. - Must maintain a 3.0 or higher graduate GPA once graduate-level courses have been completed. - 4.
+- Must be a degree-seeking graduate student regularly accepted into a master's, specialist, or doctoral program.
+Probationary, non-degree, postbaccalaureate, and second bachelor's degree students are not eligible to hold assistantship positions.
+Integrated bachelor's/master's students become eligible for assistantships once their undergraduate degree is completed and conferred. - Must maintain a 3.0 or higher graduate GPA once graduate-level courses have been completed. - 4.
 Must be enrolled in at least nine semester hours of graduate coursework or undergraduate deficiencies if holding a graduate, research, or teaching support assistant position for fall/spring; at least six semester hours if holding a teaching assistant position for fall/spring; or three semester hours for summer (any position).
 If it is the assistant's last semester of coursework (as verified by the degree plan on file in the Graduate School), it is acceptable to be registered for only the remaining required courses. - Sign an assistantship contract and complete all required employment paperwork, including a background check.